huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 regions of the genes that are specifically expressed in a tissue (e.g. brain, liver, spleen, etc.).
 From this analysis, we realized that not all gene regions have the same level of population-specific genetic effects.
-For example, regions of immune genes have more population-specific genetic effects, whereas regions of brain genes have less population-specific genetic effects.
+For example, regions of immune genes (genes that play important roles in the immune system) have more population-specific genetic effects, whereas regions of brain genes have less population-specific genetic effects.
 Since immune genes are typically associated with positive selection and brain genes negative selection, we conjecture that population-specific genetic effects have something to do with gene-environment interactions